 The progress the industry has made since its inception in fulfilling this mission has transformed Guatemala into an economic driver, a catalyst for sustainable cultivation and processing practices, as well as a strong advocate for social development.

-In the last five years, Guatemala has exported to the world 9 million 814 thousand 222 metric tons of sugar that places it as the second largest sugar exporter in Latin America and the fourth in the world, according to the International Sugar Organization.
+In the last five years, Guatemala has exported to the world more than 9 million 800 thousand metric tons of sugar that places it as the second largest sugar exporter in Latin America and the fourth in the world, according to the International Sugar Organization.